 In 1992, Francisco “Franky” Carrillo Jr., then only 16 years old, was convicted of a drive-by shooting.
-As there was no DNA or physical evidence, Franky’s conviction was based solely on witness testimony from six people.
-All six witnesses eventually recounted, saying that they were unable to see the shooter and had been pressured by police to identify Franky.
+As there was no DNA or physical evidence, Franky’s conviction was based solely on witness testimony.
+All six witnesses eventually recanted, saying that they were unable to see the shooter and had been pressured by police to identify Franky.
 Two other men have since confessed to the shooting and said that Franky was not involved.

-While in prison, Franky began writing letters to lawyers, media outlets, and innocence organizations, but it wasn’t until Ellen Eggers, DPF Board Member and a public defender who specializes in death penalty cases, met with him that his luck began to change.
+While in prison, Franky began writing letters to lawyers, media outlets, and innocence organizations, but it wasn’t until Ellen Eggers, a public defender and former DPF Board Member who specializes in death penalty cases, met with him that his luck began to change.

 Ellen Eggers took on Franky’s case pro-bono and in March 2011, the Los Angeles County Superior Court reversed his conviction for murder and ordered his release.